-Ethane Crystal is the first of six very large ethane carrier (VLEC) vessels being built by Samsung Heavy Industries (SHI), for Reliance Industries (Reliance).
-It is the world's first VLEC and has a similar size to existing very large gas carrier (VLGC) class ships.
+Ethane Crystal is the first of six very large ethane carrier (VLEC) vessels built by Samsung Heavy Industries (SHI) for Reliance Industries (Reliance).
+It is the world’s first VLEC and has a similar size to existing very large gas carrier (VLGC) class ships.

-The Ethane Crystal VLEC vessel is capable of carrying ethane and liquid petroleum gas (LPG).
+The Ethane Crystal VLEC vessel can carry ethane and liquid petroleum gas (LPG).
 It serves as a more economically viable platform for large-scale ethane transportation.

 In September 2014, Wärtsilä was awarded a contract by Reliance to deliver gas handling systems for six ethane carriers.

-Mitsui O.S.K.
-Lines (MOL) entered an agreement with Reliance in December 2014 to operate and maintain six VLEC vessels, which would be used to transport liquefied ethane from the US to India.
-Under the agreement, MOL also supervises the construction of six vessels at SHI's Geoje Shipyard in South Korea.
+Mitsui OSK Lines (MOL) entered an agreement with Reliance in December 2014 to operate and maintain six VLEC vessels, which are used to transport liquefied ethane from the US to India.
+Under the agreement, MOL also supervises the construction of six vessels at SHI’s Geoje Shipyard in South Korea.

 Orders and deliveries